ezcatdb/molbiol_lung_corpus-guidelines/_event/Biological_process.md

 The *atLoc*, *fromLoc* and *toLoc* arguments for this event must be [Subject](), [Anatomical_entity](), [Cell](), [Cell_component]() and [Entity Property](), which are the locations where this event occurs.
 The *atLoc* argument indicates the location at which this event occurs.
-The *fromLoc* indicates the location from which this event starts, whereas the *toLoc* indicates the location to which this event goes.
+The *fromLoc* indicates the location from which this event starts, whereas the *toLoc* indicates the location to which this event proceeds.

 The other arguments, such as *Cause*, *Theme*, *Participant*, and *Product*, for this event can be any entities or events.